ktrudickm/Code-Refactor/README.md

 ![body-after](./Assets/images/bodyafter.png)

-You can see in the above screenshots that before the html was cleaned up, almost everything is under a *div* attribute, making it confusing as to what the content really is in relation to the page.
-The after screenshot shows this issue cleaned up to make the portion being shown under the attribute of *main*, since it is the main content of the page, and then each item within the *main* attribute, is under a *section* attribute since they are each different sections within the main content.
+You can see in the above screenshots that before the html was cleaned up, almost everything is under a *div* element, making it confusing as to what the content really is in relation to the page.
+The after screenshot shows this issue cleaned up to make the portion being shown under the element of *main*, since it is the main content of the page, and then each item within the *main* element, is under a *section* element since they are each different sections within the main content.

 **Footer content before:**